vincentjzy/OpenCorr/README.md

 ![image](https://github.com/vincentjzy/OpenCorr/blob/main/img/opencorr_folder_list.png)

-*Figure 1.
+*Figure 1.1.
 An example of directory structure*

-3. Set the paths of source files and static library files in VS, as illustrated in Figure 2;
+3. Set the paths of source files and static library files in VS, as illustrated in Figure 1.2;
 ![image](https://github.com/vincentjzy/OpenCorr/blob/main/img/configuration_path_vs.png)
-*Figure 2.
+*Figure 1.2.
 Illustration of setting paths in Visual Studio 2019*

 4. Open the dialog of dependence item, as shown in Figure 1.3.
 ![image](https://github.com/vincentjzy/OpenCorr/blob/main/img/vs_lib.png)
-*Figure 2.
-Illustration of setting paths in Visual Studio 2019*
+*Figure 1.3.
+Illustration of setting dependence item in visual Studio 2019*

 Then add the name list of static labrary files into the editbox.
 Beware that the file names end with "d" in Debug mode.
 >libfftw3-3.lib